BitcoinDesign/Guide/guide/glossary.md

 ## PayJoin (P2EP)

-A type of CoinJoin for direct transactions between two parties that makes it harder to understand the ownership of the inputs included in the transaction.
+A type of [CoinJoin]({{ '/guide/glossary/#coinjoin' | relative_url }}) for direct transactions between two parties that makes it harder to understand the ownership of the inputs included in the transaction.
 The sender creates a partial transaction that the recipient adds another input to.
 Then the sender broadcasts the transaction.
 The same amount of bitcoin is transferred as in a simple bitcoin transaction.
 However, the additional input from the recipient makes it harder to analyze from the outside what happened in the transaction.

 ## Schnorr signature

 An algorithm to generate cryptographic signatures.
-One of the benefits is that the size of multi signature transactions can be reduced (see MuSig).
+One of the benefits is that the size of multi signature transactions can be reduced, resulting ing lower fees, and that multisignature transactions will appear equal to single signature, increasing privacy (see [MuSig]({{ '/guide/glossary/#musig' | relative_url }})).
 The code for this improvement was merged in Bitcoin Core in September 2020.

 **References:**